Torram/magic-docs/docs/Client-Development/Hooks/Boxes/UseAllBoxes.md

-This custom hook is used for get all of the boxes of all sets.
+This custom hook is used for getting all of the boxes of all sets.

 ```tsx
 import { useQuery, UseQueryResult } from 'react-query';